morganlabs-old/scorey.rs/README.md

 # Scorey

-Welcome to Scorey, a simple, Rust and Svelte application to keep track of scores.
+Scorey is a Tauri and SvelteKit application used to keep track of teams, participants, events, and most importantly, scores!

+Scorey was built as my final submission for my Information Technology Level 3 Course in College.

 ## Documentation